Benchmarking Advantage and D-Wave 2000Q quantum annealers with exact cover problems: Results

 Indeed, as Fig.~\ref{fig:dwavelargeproblems}(a) shows, only \Advantage can solve five out of the six 120 qubit instances.
 The success rates for the 80 and 100 qubit instances are comparable for \TWOOOQ and \Advantage.
 Only for the 50 and 60 qubit instances, we see that \TWOOOQ yields sometimes better success rates than \Advantage.

 The reason for this can be understood by studying the number of couplers required for these problems: As shown in Fig.~\ref{fig:nonzerocouplers} in Appendix~\ref{app:details}, the 50 and 60 qubit problems need comparably little couplers, so they have a sparser connectivity.
 Therefore, many of the physical couplers present in the Pegasus topology on \Advantage are not required.
 In other words, the problems can already be embedded well enough on the Chimera topology.
-We suspect that in this case, the additional unused connections between qubits on \Advantage may disturb the annealing process, because even if they are not used, they still exist physically.
 This observation is in line with a similar observation for \Advantage reported in \cite{calaza2021gardenoptimization}.
-It can also be observed for superconducting qubits that implement the gate-based quantum computer model; see e.g.~the crosstalk experiment in \cite{WillschDennis2020Phd}.